 Magento can cost upwards of $120,000 to run your website with it and not all eCommerce store owners can afford it.
 Small business owners and those with small budgets have to allocate their financial resources to other important parts of their business.

 When Magento shifted to Magento 2, it required all its users to update to the new version as it stopped support for the old version.
 Merchants who did not move to Magento were vulnerable to security risks.
-Since Magento 2 was built with different technology than the original version, this also incurred costs for its users in the conversion process and to not lose their years of data.
+Since Magento 2 was built with a different technology than the original version, this also incurred costs for its users in the conversion process and to not lose their years of data.